TheNeitsab/EXIIITIA/README.md

 ### `Guide_Module_GEEETECH_EN.pdf` & `Guide_Module_GEEETECH_FR.pdf`
 This is a "how to" manual to configure and use the GEEETECH vocal recognition module that we implemented in our prototype.

+## HOW TO USE
+### `GEMMA`
+- Since it only manages what is related to the battery charge state, you only have to upload  the code `Charge_Indicator.ino` inside.

+### `ARDUINO`
+- If you plan to use the original file that has been created for the prototype, upload the code `Exiiitia.ino` to the microcontroller.
+- When it comes to the use of `My_Exiiitia.ino`, this code is working using the homemade counters' library `ExtiaCounter`, then, in order to work properly you need to put the entire `ExtiaCounter` folder inside your Arduino libraries folder (it might be located at `.\Program Files\Arduino\libraries`).
+- Finally, `My_Exiiitia_CPP.ino` needs a further library to work, which is `ExiiitiaLibV3`, therefore you must place both this one and the previous one in the Arduino libraries folder.

 ## CONTACT
 **Arnaud LAURENT**
 *Responsable de mécénat de compétences* alaurent@extia.fr